What Is Granulomatosis With Polyangiitis?

 Diagnosing and Treating Strawberry Gum Disease and GPA

 Treatment for strawberry gum disease is often different from treatment for other forms of gum disease.
-The Modern Rheumatology Case Reports study suggests that strawberry gingivitis is usually an early sign of GPA.
-If you notice bumpy, red or very swollen areas of your gums, you should talk to your dentist or doctor about the issue.
-They may then screen you for GPA.
+If you notice bumpy, red, or very swollen areas of your gums, you should talk to your dentist or doctor about the issue.
+Strawberry gingivitis is usually an early sign of GPA, and they may then screen you for GPA.

 If you're concerned about the appearance of your gums, your best bet is to get a thorough exam from your dentist.
-Be sure to keep up with good oral care at home, and see your dentist for regular cleanings to keep your gums healthy.
+Be sure to keep up with good oral care at home, and see a dental professional for regular dental hygiene appointments to keep your gums healthy.